Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing

 Even though the symptoms of Down syndrome only appear after one to two years, the puppy begins to show physical abnormalities and mental slowness early on.
 Also, even though the disorder does not directly affect the survival rate of the puppy, it still causes poor development of organs and body parts.

 In addition, he may end up dying after a few days because he is incapable of feeding himself or moving around to fend for himself.
-Another reason why puppies with Down syndrome die early is because their mother neglects them.
+Another reason why puppies with Down syndrome die early is that their mother neglects them.
 In some cases, it may even kill puppies who are abnormal, such as the ones with Down syndrome.
 The mother attempts to eliminate the sick puppy to isolate him from the rest of its litter.

 In general, dogs with this disorder live for an average of five years while healthy ones live for 10 to 15 years.

 Does Your Dog Have Down Syndrome?